 Most of the WooCommerce settings are located in two main areas.

-To access the first set of options, go to Layout → WooCommerce in the WordPress Customizer sidebar.
-Here, you’ll see three areas:
+To access the set of options, go to WooCommerce in the WordPress Customizer sidebar.
+Here, you’ll see following areas:

-- Shop – lets you control how many products to display on your shop page, as well as what information to display and how many columns of products to display.
+- Product Catalog – lets you control how many products to display on your shop page, as well as what information to display and how many columns of products to display.

 - Single Product – lets you disable breadcrumbs.